niebert/XML2Code/src/readme/usage.md

 XML-Parser can read the XML-Code and cross compile to an programming language of choice.
 Even a browser with a integrated XML-parser could be used to cross compile XML2Code Sources into another programming language.

 ## XML2Code is Not a XML Programming Language!
-* `XML2Code` is not meant to be language to develop software or libraries, classes, packages, ... in `XML` syntax.
+* `XML2Code` is not meant to be a language to develop software or libraries, classes, packages, ... in `XML` syntax.
 * `XML2Code` is an iterims format from one programming language into another programming language or as a contribution to [executable XML](https://en.wikipedia.org/wiki/Executable_UML).
 * `XML2Code` can be used to represent an Abstract Syntax Tree for cross-compilation from one programming language intp another (e.g. cross-compile a valuable library in `PHP` into `JavaScript`, to have these libraries available in a new software project for which these functions are currently missing).